WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 ### Pixels by cone

 To find the number of pixels by simulated cone, we just need to divide the camera pixel density by the simulated cone density (with the fovea flatten).
-It varies from 1 (fovea) to 22 pixels per cone
+It varies from 1 (fovea) to 22 pixels per cone.

 <center>
 <a href="" rel="some text"><img src="img/pixels_per_cone.png" alt="Cones/Rods distribution" /></a>